Manevychi

-Manevychi (Маневичі; Maniewicze; Manewytschi; Yiddish: מנייביץ) is an urban-type settlement and the administrative center of Manevychi Raion in Volyn Oblast in western Ukraine.
+Manevychi (Маневичі; Maniewicze; Manewytschi; Yiddish: מנייביץ) is a rural settlement in Kamin-Kashyrskyi Raion, Volyn Oblast, western Ukraine.
+It was the administrative center of Manevychi Raion until the raion was abolished in 2020.
 Population:

 History

 The town originated from a railway station during the Kovel-Sarny railway construction in 1892.
 In 30 years of the twentieth century it grew rapidly due to the industrial development.
 In particular, this was based on a Belgian manufacturer of parquet factories Lachappelle.
 There were bakeries and small meat-processing plants, owned by Klimczuk family.
 There was also a small sawmill.

 The town was predominantly inhabited by Jews (approx. 50%) and Poles (approx. 30%).
 There were also Ukrainians, Germans and several families from Bessarabia.

-Almost the whole Jewish population of Manevychi was killed in 1942 during the World War II (the Manevichi Holocaust Jewish memorial is on the western outskirts of town towards the village Cherevakha).
+Almost the whole Jewish population of Manevychi was killed in 1942 during the World War II.
+The Manevychi Holocaust Jewish memorial is located on the western outskirts of the town towards the village of Cherevakha.
 The Polish population was partly exterminated and deported by the Communists in 1939–41.
 Most Poles left the town after the war.
-Manevychi is mentioned in the Kresova book of the fair on the pages 53 and 58.
+Manevychi is mentioned in the Kresy book of the fair on the pages 53 and 58.

+Until 26 January 2024, Manevychi was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Manevychi became a rural settlement.